nuxeo-sandbox/nuxeo-video-ext/README.md

 # Description

-This plugin provides an extended API to handle video files which is less monolithic and more extensible that that default platform implementation.
+This plugin provides an extended API to handle video files which is less monolithic and more extensible that the default platform implementation.

 # How to build